 - For the price, the design seems a touch cheap.

-A 3.5mm headphone connector and a micro USB port for connecting to your recording equipment are included on the rear panel.
-The Raspberry comes with a micro USB-to-USB connection and an iOS-compatible micro USB-to-Lightning cable.
+On the back is a 3.5mm headphone jack and a micro USB port for linking to your recording gear.
+The Raspberry comes with a micro USB-to-USB cord and an iOS-compatible micro USB-to-Lightning cable.

 The microphone is incorporated into a stand and swivels to aim in almost any direction.
 The Raspberry can not only swivel 360 degrees but it can also be tilted forward or back.
-The stand features rubber feet to prevent movement, and the microphone may be unscrewed from it and placed on another mic stand using the provided adaptor.
+The stand has rubber feet to prevent movement, and the microphone may be unscrewed and installed on another mic stand using the adaptor.

 The mic is simple to set up; however, utilizing it with recording software may need slight changes depending on the platform.
 We used the Raspberry Pi with GarageBand, and the setup was straightforward.

-Internally, the microphone contains patent-pending acoustic treatment material that is protected by a patent.
-This material resembles the padding and diffusers found in a performance hall or recording studio.
-This may seem a bit gimmicky, but if it helps to reduce reflections from neighboring objects and even inside the cage, there’s no reason not to include it.
+Inside the microphone is acoustic treatment material that is protected by a patent.
+This material resembles the padding and diffusers in a concert hall or recording studio.
+This may seem like a gimmick, but if it helps reduce reflections from nearby items and even from inside the cage, there’s no reason not to include it.

 In addition to the cords and mic stand adapter stated above, the Raspberry comes with a nice suede carrying bag.

 Let’s start with the built-in stand before we get into sound quality.
-It’s not that the stand isn’t sturdy—it is—but on a regular desktop, the mic will be far from your lips no matter how you position it.
-It’s too far away for recordings to be free of room sound, which isn’t necessarily a negative thing…unless you’re looking for a close-mic, dead room sound, or the room you’re in sounds horrible.
+It’s not that the stand isn’t sturdy—but on a regular desktop, the mic will be far from your lips no matter how you position it.

 If you’re going to use this mic for podcasts or any other sitting recording, we strongly advise you to get a desktop mic stand.
 When mounted on a stand, the mic loses its capacity to be tilted, which is incorporated into the provided stand.
 However, you may always invest in a microphone stand with a boom arm.

-The sound was far away and empty when we used the built-in stand to record, the audio sounded distant and roomy—the mic worked significantly better when it was closer to the speaker’s lips, roughly five to seven inches away.
+The sound was far away and empty when we used the built-in stand to record.
+The mic worked much better when it was about five to seven inches from the speaker’s lips.
 Getting the correct gain levels is critical here.

-After choosing the right amplification setting, the Raspberry sounds like a professional studio condenser mic after selecting the optimal amplification level.
+After choosing the right amplification setting, the Raspberry sounds like a studio condenser mic.
 It has some brightness to it, which might cause sibilance difficulties if excessively EQed, but it sounds bright and clear on its own.

 The mic sounds best when addressed dead-on, five to six inches away, with the mouth and grille lined up.
-However, if your singer lacks strong mic technique, you’ll need a pop filter between the vocalist and the mic since plosives may easily create difficulties from this distance.
+However, if your singer lacks mic expertise, you’ll need a pop filter between the vocalist and the mic to avoid plosives.

-At approximately the same distance, the mic likewise sounds quite robust, but with the singer addressing it just above the grille or slanted to the side, the need for a pop filter is a little less required, but you do lose a little sharpness.
-However, some users may find the mic to be a bit brighter and sharper than they need.
+The mic sounds robust at the same distance, but with the vocalist addressing it slightly above the grille or angled to the side, you don’t need a pop filter but lose some clarity.
+However, some users may find the mic to be brighter and sharper than they need.

 Raspberry’s absence of DSP distinguishes it from some of its comparably-priced competitors.
-The Shure MV51 features four DSP settings for different applications and a flat, DSP-free mode, although we found that the Shure’s flat mode sounded somewhat less clear and clean than the Raspberry’s output.
+The Shure MV51 has four DSP settings for different uses and a flat, DSP-free mode.
+However, we found that the Shure’s flat mode sounded less clear and clean than Raspberry’s output.

 Plug and play

 Today’s USB microphones have everything built-in, and they’re much cheaper.
 The Blue Raspberry is one such microphone, but it takes things a step further by being iOS compatible.
-It’s so simple to use that it’s nearly foolproof: connect it to a free USB port on your laptop, launch your digital audio workstation, and you’re ready to begin.
+It’s so easy to use that almost anyone can do it.
+Just plug it into a free USB port on your laptop and start your digital audio studio.

 The Blue Raspberry’s size and portability are key selling points — it fits in the palm of your hand and is built tough for the road.
-I emphasize this because, in the past, condenser mics were delicate pieces of (expensive) studio gear that had to be transported in flight cases.
+Because condenser mics used to be fragile, expensive studio gear that needed flying cases, I emphasize this.
 The Blue Raspberry seems to be the polar opposite, beckoning you to carry it everywhere you go.

-The Blue Raspberry sounds amazing because it’s a condenser microphone, which means it’s sensitive to subtleties in your speech and noises in the surroundings, including noise.
-Blue has an Internal Acoustic Diffuser to reduce ambient noise and “focus on your voice.”
-Although I do not doubt that it improves the overall clarity of the recorded sound, you’ll still need to use it in a calm location if you want a clean recording.
+The Blue Raspberry sounds great because it’s a condenser microphone and sensitive to speech and environmental noise.
+Blue has an Internal Acoustic Diffuser to reduce ambient noise and focus on your voice.
+I don’t doubt that it enhances sound clarity, but you’ll still need to use it in a quiet place to record well.

 Aesthetics Of Blue Raspberry

 The Raspberry Pi is one of Blue’s most enticing products.
 Blue Raspberry has the typical vintage feel and atmosphere with its sleekness, metal curves, and red leather face.
-Blue understands how to develop a good-looking product, and the brand has consistently shown its skill in mixing old and contemporary styles.
+Blue knows how to make products that look good, and the brand has always been good at mixing old and new styles.

 Exterior Of Blue Raspberry

 The Raspberry microphone’s appearance is largely silver, with a matching metal stand as an anchor.
-There are two huge knobs on each side of the microphone has a big knob that controls the volume of the headphones or the microphone.
+Each side of the microphone has a big knob that controls the volume of the headphones or the microphone.

 Muting the microphone is also possible by pressing the mic volume on the right.
 When the microphone is muted, the front-facing green power button becomes red.
 The green/red color scheme makes it much simpler to determine whatever mode you are in.
 In contrast, the Yeti’s light either shines or blinks red, leaving you in the dark.

-The metal stand has a little rubber at the bottom that isolates the microphone from any vibrations on the device that might interfere with the recorded audio.
+The metal stand’s rubber bottom separates the microphone from device movements that could affect audio recording.
 The Blue logo is boldly front and center on a piece of red leather that runs down to the bottom and across the back to nod to the device’s name.

 There is a headphone jack output and a micro-USB port on the rear.
 While recording, the 3.5mm headphone jack provides zero-latency monitoring.
-The USB slot is where you will attach the included normal USB or lightning cable.
+You will attach the included normal USB or lightning cable in the USB slot.
 The carrying bag and microphone stand adapter may also be utilized when necessary.

 The combination of the microphone and a joint atop the metal base allows for various combinations.
 You may change the height to suit your needs.
 The Raspberry is nearly as tall as an iPhone but much thicker when fully folded.
-Perhaps the size is too thick to fit in a pocket, but it’s small enough to toss in your bag for on-the-go recording.
+The size may be too thick to fit in a pocket, but it’s small enough to toss in your bag for on-the-go recording.

 In addition to its amazing physical characteristics, the Blue Raspberry mic review is simply useful.
 Consider having a microphone that is as small as your phone.
-The size, of course, is one of the factors that contribute to it being a very identifiable product in the business.
+The size, of course, is one factor contributing to it being a very identifiable product in the business.

-And, when compared to its rivals and other contemporaries, it offers a pretty amazing alternative of having a portable microphone that can be carried about like any other portable electronic device.
+Compared to its competitors, it offers an excellent alternative: a portable microphone that can be carried around like any other electronic equipment.
 Blue puts your voice studio right in the palm of your hand with the Raspberry.

 Another aspect worth considering is the device’s sound.
-Condenser microphones are often used to record sounds or voices while reducing room noise, and the Raspberry, of course, boasts of having one as a complement to the already slim design.
+Condenser microphones are often used to record sounds or voices while reducing noise in the room.
+The Raspberry, with its already slim form, of course has one.

-Based on their history of making high-quality studio mics, the Raspberry Blue has a highly dynamic condenser capsule created from their tradition of top-quality studio microphones, allowing customers to obtain the finest sounds no matter where they are or where they want to set the microphone, even up to a distance.
+Based on their history of making high-quality studio mics, the Raspberry Blue has a highly dynamic condenser capsule.
+This lets customers get the best sounds no matter where they are or where they want to set the microphone, even from a distance.

 In terms of sound, you’re unlikely to find a microphone that gives so much excellent for a condenser microphone at such a low price as the Blue Raspberry.

 The microphone is perfect for singing, podcasts, and voiceovers and may even be utilized for YouTube videos.
 The USB function also makes it simple to use.
-Plug and play, and you’re only a few minutes away from a fantastic record.
-It may be utilized by various pros and is one microphone that is worth having in your gadget box.
+Plug and play; you’re only a few minutes away from a fantastic record.
+Various pros may utilize it and is one microphone that is worth having in your gadget box.

 Even as a USB microphone, it may be difficult to find one of genuine quality that is as inexpensive as the Raspberry.
 The Blue Raspberry should be on your list if you’re considering cheap mics.

 The Blue Raspberry costs roughly $140.
 However, the price may vary according to the dealer and area.
-The item can be acquired via online retailers such as Amazon or through the company’s website, where you’ll be able to locate a variety of dealers that sell the goods.
+You can buy the item from online stores like Amazon or from the company’s website, where you can find a variety of sellers.
 You may even receive interesting discounts and the best available prices for the microphone with them.